 You can automate changes to plug-in controls.
-Because Pro Tools creates a separate playlist for each plug-in control that you automate, you can later edit and modify each automated control individually.
+You can later edit and modify each automated control individually.
 This lets you build up complex automation in stages.

-To create automation for a stereo plug-in with separate controls for each channel, record the automation for one channel then copy and paste it to the other channel.
+To create automation for a stereo plug-in with separate controls for each channel, record the automation for one channel then copy and paste it to the other channel as explained in the Pro Tools Reference Guide.